Wednesday, July 23, 2008

 Produce is plentiful on the coast of North Carolina, so we bought corn at roadside stands and had corn with several meals.
 The boys love corn, so that's always a hit.

-If you're interested in grilling corn on the grill, check out my grilled corn guide at Yes You Can Grill.
-I cover both methods of grilling corn.
 It's really easy to grill corn if you know the basics, and it's hard to beat grilled corn.